JiaweiZhuang/old_cloud_GC/README.md

 The lifetime of an "instance" is from launching to termination.
 The lifetime of an "AMI" can be infinitely long if you don't delete it.
-AMI can be used to launch any number of instances.
+An AMI can be used to launch any number of instances.
+You've already launched an instance from an AMI in Step 2 of the basic tutorial.
 That's how I share the system-with-GEOSChem with you.

+I don't recommend to save this GEOS-Chem instance but because it containts large amounts of data.
+A better practice is to separate the core operating system and the data storage, but it is beyond the scope of this basic tutorial.

+However, this "saving-and-relaunching" method is crucial to building you own system in cloud.

 #### Use the "Spot Instance" to minimize the cost